No purchase necessary to enter or win a prize.

 Any and all unspecified expenses/costs in conjunction with participation in this Contest and/or acceptance or use of a prize are a winner's sole responsibility.
 In the event that a prize item is unavailable for any reason, The Communication Project reserves the right, in its sole discretion, to substitute an item of equal/greater value.
 Prize must be accepted as awarded and is non-transferable.
 No cash substitutions.
 If a winner is a minor, the prize will be awarded to the winner's parent or legal guardian on his/her behalf; and the winner's parent or legal guardian must execute all required documents on such minor's behalf.

-5. PRIZE CONDITIONS/RESTRICTIONS: Winners will be contacted by phone or e-mail by May 8, 2014.
-Grand Prize-winning team must complete, sign, and return an Affidavit of Eligibility/Liability Release and Publicity Release within two (2) days of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
-Runners-up will be required to confirm that they have followed, fulfill, and accept all of the Official Contest Rules within two (2) days of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
+5. PRIZE CONDITIONS/RESTRICTIONS: Winners will be contacted by phone or e-mail by May 8, 2019.
+Grand Prize-winning team must complete, sign, and return an Affidavit of Eligibility/Liability Release and Publicity Release within one day of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
+Runners-up will be required to confirm that they have followed, fulfill, and accept all of the Official Contest Rules within one day of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
 Winners are solely responsible for all applicable federal, state/provincial, and local taxes as relates to winning contest prizes.

 CAUTION: Any attempt by an entrant to deliberately damage the website or undermine the legitimate operation of the Contest may be in violation of criminal and civil laws and should such an attempt be made, Sponsor reserves the right to seek remedies and damages (including attorney's fees) from any such entrant to the fullest extent of the law, including criminal prosecution.